-Mycobacteriosis caused by Mycobacterium avium was observed in a parental loft of 70 meat-breed pigeons.
+Mycobacteriosis caused by Mycobacterium avium subsp. avium was observed in a parental loft of 70 meat-breed pigeons.
 It was decided to undertake treatment as the birds represented a substantial value to the owner.
-A multi-agent therapy using azithromycin, marbofloxacin and ethambutol was administered.
-After four months of therapy, the desired results were not obtained.
-At the end of treatment, the birds were in poor general condition with leukocytosis, and after clutching other two-year-old and older ones were euthanised.
-Overall, post-mortem lesions were found in 17 out of 49 autopsied individuals.
-Slide agglutination tests with a M. avium subsp. avium lysate was conducted in all examined pigeons.
-In 28 pigeons, blood count was conducted once a month during therapy, while in 24 pigeons, a tuberculin sensitivity test was conducted before the planned euthanasia.
+A multiagent therapy using azithromycin, marbofloxacin, and ethambutol was administered.
+After 4 mo of therapy, the desired results were not obtained.
+At the end of treatment, the birds were in poor general condition, with white blood cells above 20 g/L, and after clutching, 2-yr-old and older birds were euthanatized.
+Overall, postmortem lesions were found in 17 out of 49 necropsied individuals.
+Slide agglutination tests with a M. avium subsp. avium lysate were conducted in all examined pigeons.
+In 28 pigeons, blood count was conducted once a month during therapy, while in 24 pigeons, a tuberculin sensitivity test was conducted before the planned euthanatization.
 The tuberculin sensitivity test did not prove useful in the diagnosis of ill individuals.
-Slide agglutination yielded positive results in only four birds, all of which also had post-mortem lesions.
+Slide agglutination yielded positive results in only four birds, all of which also had postmortem lesions.
 Blood count in a large number of cases allowed distinguishing between ill and healthy individuals, which was used for subsequent selection.
-The comparison of cultured strains with the (CCG) 4-based PCR method showed the variation of Mycobacterium avium isolates up to a maximum of 30%.
+The comparison of cultured strains with the (CCG)4-based PCR method showed the variation of M. avium isolates up to a maximum of 30%.
+The described case proves that the treatment of mycobacteriosis in pigeon flocks is not effective, mainly due to the high resistance to M. avium subsp. avium.
+In addition, therapy may contribute to an even greater increase in mycobacterial resistance to antibiotics, which may pose a potential risk to public health.